-Pacifica is approved to administer Chapter 33 Post-9/11 GI Bill tuition assistance benefits, Yellow Ribbon Scholarships, Chapter 35 Survivors' & Dependents' Educational Assistance and Chapter 31 Vocational Rehabilitation Benefits for qualifying veterans.
-To find out if you are eligible under any of these programs, call (888) GIBILL1 or visit the VA website at www.gibill.va.gov.
+Pacifica is approved to administer Chapter 33 Post-9/11 GI Bill tuition assistance benefits, Yellow Ribbon Scholarships, Chapter 35 Survivors' & Dependents' Educational Assistance, and Chapter 31 Vocational Rehabilitation Benefits for qualifying veterans.
+To determine eligibility under any of these programs, call (888) GIBILL1 or visit the VA website at www.gibill.va.gov.
 Pacifica is approved to administer Chapter 33 Tuition Assistance benefits and is proud to offer Yellow Ribbon Scholarships to those qualifying Post-9/11 veterans.

-For students eligible for education benefits through the Veteran's Administration, all previous education, and training will be evaluated.
-Credit will be awarded where appropriate and the program will be shortened accordingly.
-The student and the Veteran's Administration will be notified by the Registrar's Office promptly.
+For students eligible for education benefits through the Veteran's Administration, all previous education and training will be evaluated.
+Credit will be awarded where appropriate, and the program will be shortened accordingly.
+The Registrar's Office will promptly notify the students and the Veteran's Administration.